 Robert Richardson

-Modern diabetes metrics—such as time in range and the coefficient of variation—provide essential summaries of glucose exposure and overall control.
+Modern diabetes metrics—such as Time in Range (TIR) and the coefficient of variation (CV)—provide essential summaries of glucose exposure and overall control.
 However, they do not capture every pattern that may contribute to acute or long-term harm, and many clinically recognised patterns remain insufficiently validated for use in reports, guidelines, or treatment targets.
+This site presents my independent research into CGM metrics intended to more comprehensively capture such patterns.

-The central premise is that glycemic harm is unlikely to be fully captured by aggregate glucose metrics alone, even when used in combination; risk may depend on the broader dynamic metabolic state arising from interactions between glucose level, rate and direction of change, insulin activity, and recent glycemic history.
-By starting from clinical observations and individual glucose–insulin traces, the goal is to identify pattern-first hypotheses that can be tested in larger datasets and translated into practical metrics, thresholds, reference ranges, and visualisations.
+A central premise of my research is that glycemic harm is unlikely to be fully captured by aggregate glucose metrics alone, even when used in combination; risk may depend on the broader dynamic metabolic state arising from interactions between glucose level, rate and direction of change, insulin activity, and recent glycemic history.
+By starting from clinical observations and individual glucose–insulin traces, the goal is to identify pattern-first hypotheses that can be tested in larger datasets and ultimately translated into practical metrics, thresholds, reference ranges, and visualisations.

 About me